dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/setup-azure.md

 3. Select **New registration**.
 The form for creating a new Active Directory app opens.
 4. Provide a name for your app.
 We recommend using, "dbt Labs Azure DevOps App".
 5. Select **Accounts in any organizational directory (Any Azure AD directory - Multitenant)** as the Supported Account Types.
 6. Add a redirect URI by selecting **Web** and typing in `https://cloud.getdbt.com/complete/azure_active_directory`.
-If you have a custom dbt Cloud url be sure to use the appropriate domain.
+If you have a custom dbt Cloud URL be sure to use the appropriate domain.
 7. Click **Register**.

 <Lightbox src="/img/docs/dbt-cloud/connecting-azure-devops/ADnavigation.gif" title="Navigating to the AD app registrations"/>